weslleysilv4/weslleysilv4/README.md

 ## Public information

 My name is Weslley Silva.
-I currently live in Paraná, Brazil and looking for opportunities.
-I'm learning JavaScript and other programming languages.
-I'll to be a Front-End Developer with emphasis in mobile but i'm free for changes and oportunities.
+I currently live in Paraná, Brazil and i'm looking for opportunities.
+I'm learning Java and JavaScript.
+I'll to be a FullStack Developer.

 ## Detailed information

 * **Name**: Weslley Silva
 * **Age**: 24
 * **Living in**: Paraná, Brazil
-* **Stack**: JavaScript - CSS3 - HTML5 - C - Photoshop - Adobe Xd - Figma
+* **Stack**: JavaScript - CSS3 - HTML5 - Java - Photoshop - Figma
 * **University**: ADS in UTFPR - Federal University Tecnology of Paraná .

 ## Curiosities about me
+* I'm Black belt in Shotokan Karatê

-* I play Piano, Guitar and Bass.
-I learned this instruments to play in the Church.
+* I play Piano.
+I learned this to play in the Church.
+* I'm good in CS:GO and LoL.